fgrehm/blog/_drafts/2013-11-12-meet-viewdocs.md

 As an alternative to make docs more dynamic, you can use project's Wiki so that users can easily contribute back in case they think things can be improved.
-The drawbacks of that are the same of using GitHub Pages as you are not only on a separate branch but also on a different repository.
+The drawbacks of that are probably the same of using GitHub Pages as you are not only on a separate branch but also on a different repository.

 With Viewdocs docs _just get updated_ along with the the rest of the project's sources right there from `master`.
 Because it supports git references, you'll